rock-land/graphNavigator/README.md

 Right-click select Rename from the context menu.

 **Arrange Views**
-Drag and drop views to change the order
+Drag and drop views to change the order.

+**Keyboard Shortcuts**
+The first 12 views can be switched to using (ctrl-shift-Fn), where Fn is the corresponding view number.

 ![image](https://user-images.githubusercontent.com/111552054/235281310-9d909f5f-93be-4603-86ed-fc23fbf97a4f.png)